YeongChanLee/ICD2Vec/model/bio-clinicalBERT_icd2vec_finetuning/README.md

   2.make_ICD2Vec.py
   3.pkl2csv.py
   ```
-  then you can get the identical csv file and a trained model with ICD2Vec.
+  then you can get the identical csv file and a trained model with ICD2Vec in this directory.